benva/secondhand-marketplace/README.md

 * All around

   * swapping out ifs for Switch?
+  * make it so Multer can only upload photos, I can currently upload zip folders